The fear of the Lord is the beginning of wisdom. All those who do his work have a good understanding. His praise endures forever! Psalm 111:10

 David Accepts the Challenge

-21 Israel and the Philistines put the battle in array, army against army.
-22 David left his baggage in the hand of the baggage keeper, and ran to the army, and came and greeted his brothers.
-23 As he talked with them, behold, the champion, the Philistine of Gath, Goliath by name, came up out of the ranks of the Philistines, and said the same words; and David heard them.
+21 Israel and the Philistines lined up in battle formation, army against army.
+22 David left his baggage in the hand of the baggage keeper and ran to the army and came and greeted his brothers.
+23 As he talked with them, behold, the champion, the Philistine of Gath, Goliath by name, came up out of the ranks of the Philistines and said the same words, and David heard them.

 27 The people answered him in this way, saying, “So shall it be done to the man who kills him.”